 Research is constantly being conducted by Homestead National Historical Park to better understand and share personal stories of the homesteading experience and information about its impacts.
 With the help of many partners around the country, projects are being done to gather and/or study homestead land entry case files, homesteader oral histories, immigration during the homesteading era, the transformation of homestead lands over time, and much more.

 Read on to learn about the research being done, how you can contribute, and how you can conduct research yourself on your homesteader ancestors.

-Every homesteading claim generated a patent sent and a written record known as a case file.
-Learn how to find these records.
+Every homesteading claim generated a patent and a written record known as a case file.
+Learn more about these records.

 Homesteading by the Numbers

 The statistics of the impact of the Homestead Act of 1862.